nilimdaimari/gin-auth-jwt-postgresql/README.md

 # Building Secure JWT Authentication in Gin with PostgreSQL

-A boilerplate authentication service built with **Gin (Go)**, **JWT** for secure token-based authentication, and **PostgreSQL** for persistence.\
+A boilerplate authentication service built with **Gin (Go)**, **JWT** for secure token-based authentication, and **PostgreSQL** for persistence.
 Ideal starting point for building scalable APIs and microservices.

 ---

 ## 📖 Features

-- User registration and login
+- User registration, login and logout
 - JWT-based authentication
 - Password hashing with bcrypt
-- Role-based authorization
 - PostgreSQL integration
 - Environment-based configuration